-- Work handed in when it is DUE, will be considered for 100% credit. - If an assignment is not turned in when due, the student will be required to attend Skills class until the work is completed. - The assignment turned in by the end of the next Skills cycle will be considered for 70% credit. - Students will remain in Skills class as necessary to meet their needs.
+- Work handed in when it is DUE, will be considered for 100% credit. - If an assignment is not turned in when due, the classroom teacher will intervene. - Students will be assigned to seminar as necessary to meet their needs. - Late assignments may be turned in for up to 70% of the points earned if turned in by the teacher's deadline for late work.
+Please refer to individual teacher's classroom guidelines.